exercism/v3/docs/concept-exercises.md

 **Purpose:** Contains meta information on the track.

 This file contains track-specific metadata, such as its editor settings but most importantly its exercises.
+It is an evolution of the v2's `config.json` format, and we have a [guide on how to migrate to the v3 format][migrating-your-config-json-files].

 For each exercise: